Build your own DIY Goat Milking Stand with these printable plans, as well as full accompanying tutorial!

 - Extra Long Drill Bit – This needs to match the size of the bolt you purchased.

-For full dimensions and cuts, download the Free Goat Milking Stand Plans below!
+For full dimensions and cuts, get the Goat Milking Stand Plans below!

 Step 1: Make all Cuts